 Where: Throughout the Metro-Detroit area

 Nothing celebrates summer like a symphony of explosive lights, colored flames, stars, crackles and pops as orchestrated by a professional.
-The most heralded fireworks display in the Metro-Detroit area is the Ford Fireworks Presented by Target scheduled for Monday, June 24th, but there are plenty of others.
+The most heralded fireworks display in the Metro-Detroit area is the Ford Fireworks Presented by Ford scheduled for Monday, June 23rd. but there are plenty of others.

 Where: Riverside Park in Historic Depot Town, Ypsilanti